bitPogo/kfixture/docs/src/usage/customization.md

 ### Selection Generator

-If you want to distribute Options over the entire lifetime of `fixture` you can use the `SelectionGenerator`:
+If you want to distribute options over the entire lifetime of `fixture` you can use the `SelectionGenerator`:

 ```kotlin
 class MySpec {